 What If There is Illegal Drug Use and Property Endangerment?

 If a tenant has already filed for bankruptcy, the landlord can begin eviction proceedings or continue with the eviction process without asking the bankruptcy court to lift the stay if the use illegal drugs occurred on the property or the property was endangered.
 The landlord must take either of the following steps:

 The landlord must serve a copy of the certification on the tenant.
 The landlord can proceed with the eviction after 15 days have elapsed, unless the tenant files an objection with the court and serves the landlord.
 The court will hold a hearing within ten days if the tenant objects.
 If the tenant cannot establish that the situation has been remedied or that the landlord's statement was untrue, the court will allow the landlord to proceed with the eviction.

-Landlord tenant law varies by state and laws changing frequently.
-If you are dealing with a tenant bankruptcy matter and want to know more, you are in luck.
-Get matched with a landlord tenant attorney to help guide you through the legal logistics.
-Learn more today with a free case review.
+Landlord tenant law varies by state, and the laws change frequently.
+If you're dealing with a tenant bankruptcy matter and want to know more, it's best to get in touch with a local landlord-tenant attorney who can answer any questions you may have and help guide you through the eviction process.